HonokaKousaka/HonokaKousaka/README.md

 Simplified Chinese / Traditional Chinese / English / Japanese are okay!

-**I am also focusing on dealing with bullying, gender discrimination and domestic violence.
+**I am also focusing on dealing with bullying, gender discrimination, domestic violence and Chinese-style education.
 If you need emotional and sentimental values or even formal help because of any circumstance mentioned above, feel free to contact me.**